-Posted here is a handwritten student paper by me, written in Russian, about Leo Tolstoy.
+Posted here (PDF file above) is a handwritten student paper by me, written in Russian, about Leo Tolstoy.

 It was written by me for a Russian course at New York University.